RickGameDev/AssemblerEngine_concept1/README.md

 # AssemblerEngine
-A modular game engine written in the C program language
+A plugin system written in the C program language